rowancarson/smollion/README.md

-this is a small thing I did to practice html and css.
+this is a small thing I did to practice html and css.s jjjjjjjj